The Scaling of Errors: Why Q3 Is Non-Negotiable

 The Audit Question

 Now ask: how much of this would survive the Bullshit Police test?
 How many of the statistics would hold up to a fact-check?
-How many of the positioning claims would still be distinctly yours versus generic marketing language?
+How many of the positioning claims would still be distinctly the organisation's versus generic marketing language?
 How many of the arguments would be logically sound versus plausible but flawed?

 Part of the Marketing Universe.
 Explore Traffic Plus Offer : The Trust Algorithm : Opportunity and Authority.
-Read the book: Marketing Curious: Working the Noise.